 These are some of the things I used to do/think before Norway, in Norway, after Norway:

 Before Norway: corruption and violence are a daily life activity in Mexico and I used to go with the flow, not minding it like we Mexicans learn to do.
 I was numb.

-In Norway: corruption? violence? what is that? we don’t have those at the supermarket here.
+In Norway: corruption? violence? what is that? we don’t have those here.
 Have I told you how much we love the king? he’s an example for us all… and our government works flawlessly, do you know they give away free laptops?

 After Norway: WHY IS THERE SO MUCH VIOLENCE AND WHY IS PEOPLE SO CORRUPTED?
 WE HAVE TO DO SOMETHING TO FIX THIS, THIS NEEDS TO CHANGE, I CAN’T LIVE LIKE THIS, WHERE IS THE CARING GOVERNMENT?

 Before Norway: Northern Mexicans are so straight-forward, I’m glad people here aren’t two-faced nor fake.